2020 GEORGIA RUNOFF RESOURCES

 How to Vote in Georgia’s Jan 5, 2021 US Senate Runoff

 Here’s how you can vote in Georgia’s Jan 5 Runoff Election, help choose both of Georgia’s US Senators and determine control of the US Senate.
 No Senate candidate got half or more of the vote November 3.
 So by state law, the top 2 vote-getters in each Senate race face a January 5 runoff.
+Find your county’s early voting locations, dates and times here, or use this locator that also includes absentee drop box locations.
 Download a PDF version of this resource.

 Current Race Guides: 2020 Georgia Runoff Guides (English Versions)

 - Jon Ossoff (D)/David Perdue (R) US Senate race – Download a PDF Version